hyperledger/indy-node/docs/transactions.md

 The transaction can be used for creation of new DIDs, setting and rotation of verification key, setting and changing of roles.

+- `id` (string):

+    Nym's ID as State Trie key (address or descriptive data).
+It must be unique within the ledger.
+    It must be equal (or be mapped to) the real key of the NYM state in the State Trie.

 - `did` (base58-encoded string):